War Machine is not a great film, but it does convey some important truths to U.S. audiences

 Political Art articles on Democracy Chronicles

 These Political Art articles reflect the strong relationship between the arts and politics, particularly between various kinds of art and power, occurs across historical epochs and cultures.
 As they respond to contemporaneous events and politics, the arts take on political as well as social dimensions, becoming themselves a focus of controversy and even a force of political as well as social change.
-Also see our section on Democracy Artists or our extensive articles on World Protest.
+Also see our main section on Political Art or our extensive articles on World Protest.